Complications of Head Injuries

 - Almost 30 percent of all fatalities related to injuries involve a traumatic brain injury.

 - Nearly 52,000 of the estimated 1.7 million traumatic brain injuries each year result in death—another 275,000 victims end up hospitalized.

 The damages associated with brain injuries are extremely unpredictable.
 Your brain is your body’s command center, and it operates within a highly complex and delicately calibrated system.
 Any alterations to the brain’s functioning can lead to changes and effects that are very difficult for victims to come to terms with.
 In fact, many sufferers of TBIs liken the effects to an altered sense of self, which is obviously a substantial consequence.
 TBIs often lead to significant physical, financial, and emotional damages that are difficult to calculate adequately.

 The Emotional Component

 Your brain is elemental to whom you are, and any kind of brain injury can lead to severe emotional disturbances.
 Victims of head injuries often suffer from extreme emotional consequences that can include depression, debilitating anxiety, and social withdrawal and isolation.
 To make matters worse, these psychological and emotional disturbances also tend to push the victim’s very support system (friends and loved ones) further away—when they are needed the very most.

 If You Suffered a Head Injury that Someone Else’s Negligence Caused, Consult a New London Personal Injury Attorney Today

 The complications associated with head injuries are often extremely serious, and you should always take them seriously.
-At Polito & Associates, LLC, in New London, Connecticut, our dedicated legal team has the experience, knowledge, and compassion to aggressively advocate for the compensation to which you are entitled.
+At Polito & Harrington, LLC, in New London, Connecticut, our dedicated legal team has the experience, knowledge, and compassion to aggressively advocate for the compensation to which you are entitled.
 We’re here to help, so please contact or call us at (860) 447-3300 for a free consultation and case evaluation today.